 Ok, this is the biggest tip you’ll have to follow – when it comes to smart bidding.
 Let me rephrase this in simple terms, every time you make a change to your campaign, Google has to start learning all over again.
 It’s back to square one, and the learning phase begins again.

 Remember point 3, where I mentioned the learning phase.
 Be patient and wait until the learning phase is over before you can refine strategies.
 During the learning phase, Google Adwords Marketing is collecting information about performance data and using this information to optimize bids.
 If you hover your mouse over the campaign, you can see if it’s in the learning phase or performance phase.

 So, what should you do?
 Be patient and do nothing.
 When you change bidding strategies often, it prolongs the learning period, thereby preventing Google from making accurate bid adjustments.
 So, wait and let Google do the magic.

 Your campaign results will show you whether you’re heading in the right direction.
-If you have any other tips or tricks for smart bidding, do share it with us so that others can benefit from it.
+If you have any other tips or tricks for smart bidding, do share them with us so that others can benefit from them.